Nominations for Spring 2025 induction are now closed.

 As a private citizen and state legislator, Clara Osborne Botzum devoted more than fifty years to the development of the town of Parker and the Colorado River Valley.
 Whether she was lobbying for the construction of the Parker Bridge or trying to revive mining in the region, Clara demonstrated her ability to work with people for the benefit of her community and the state.

-Clara attended Wilson School in Pasadena, California, Grand School and the Girls Collegiate School which were both in Los Angeles.
+Clara attended Wilson School in Pasadena, California, and Grand School and the Girls Collegiate School in Los Angeles.
 She also studied at the Theop Institute in Pasadena.
-In 1925, she married Lieutenant Charles O. Botzum, who was assigned with the Pacific Fleet Air Detachment, U.S. Mississippi.
-The marriage did not last, however, and the couple divorced five years later.
+In 1925, she married Lieutenant Charles O. Botzum, who was assigned to the Pacific Fleet Air Detachment, U.S. Mississippi.
+The marriage did not last, and the couple divorced five years later.

 In 1932, Clara became involved in an effort to develop the Parker area’s economic potential.
 For many years, the residents of northern Yuma County had been pushing for a bridge over the Colorado River at Parker to aid commerce.
 At that time, the only bridges lay far to the south in Yuma or north at Needles.
 After gaining authority from the Chamber of Commerce to push for a bridge, Clara spent five years writing letters, making contacts with newspapers, utilities, railroad companies, Arizona and California officials, and the federal government.
 She gained an ally in Arizona Congresswoman Isabella Greenway.
-Finally on September 25, 1937, they dedicated Parker Bridge.
-Clara Botzum chaired the general arrangements committee for the opening celebration which was attended by over 10,000 people.
+Finally on September 25, 1937, the Parker Bridge was dedicated.
+Clara Botzum chaired the general arrangements committee for the opening celebration, which was attended by more than 10,000 people.

 After this triumphant success, Clara continued her work in the northern Yuma County Chamber of Commerce as secretary manager.
 She also served as president and vice-president of the Arizona State Chamber of Commerce Secretaries organization.